Then and Now – Johnson & Johnson

 Today’s post is about a U.S. dividend paying stock I’ve owned for many years: Johnson & Johnson (JNJ:US).

 - I started writing about JNJ here – some eight-plus years ago.
 These were the very early days of this blog.

-- At the time, I recall JNJ was priced around $65 per share.
+- At the time, I recall JNJ was priced around $55 per share – so I bought A BUNCH.
 Their dividend was $0.49 per quarter.